mgaliar/minimega/src/experiments.md

 Click the `+` button to the right of the filter field.

-**TODO**: update image, replacing Applications with Scenarios.

 <p align="center">
     <img width="400" src="images/create_exp_dia.png">
 </p>

 Enter `Experiment Name` and `Experiment Topology`, the remaining selection are optional.
+(In this example, `bennu` is an example Topology and is not included by default.)
 <br>

 ### From the Command Line Binary

 Three options are available from the command line.
+The only requiremnts are for an experiment and topology name; scenario and base directory are optional.

 ```
 $> phenix experiment create <experiment name> -t <topology name>